Transform Your Space: 20 Best Air-Purifying Plants for You!

 Kimberly queen fern is a fast-growing houseplant with gracefully curving fronds.
 They can grow up to 3 feet tall indoors.

 They are low maintenance and considered an effective plant in purifying the air.
-They clear toxins like formaldehyde, benzene found in chemical cleaners.
+They clear toxins like formaldehyde and benzene found in chemical cleaners.

 Fertilizer: Fertilize Kimberly queen fern with a balanced diluted fertilizer from spring through summer.
 Avoid fertilizing in the dormant period.